 Created Environment for Self-Actualization

-Then, people will want to match their self-esteem with the significant achievements.
-They will want to achieve what they worth.
+So, people will want to match their self-esteem with significant achievements.
+They will want to prove that they are worth something real.

 Self-actualization is personal and can be anything a person perceives valuable: